 Polycarbonate (PC) is another polymer family widely used in the organic glass industry [17].
 Especially, poly(allyl diglycol carbonate), known as PCR39®, is used to manufacture eyeglasses.
 As PMMA, PCR39® has also been the subject of several studies for its integration in interpenetrating polymer networks.
 For instance, to improve its impact resistance, it has been combined with cellulose acetate butyrate (CAB) [18].
 IPNs containing between 90 and 72 wt% PCR39® were transparent unlike the corresponding semi-IPNs.
 These IPNs show better chemical resistance and an enhanced UV protection as well as an increased in their damping properties in comparison with those of the single PCR39® network.
 In another study, PCR39®/ rigid PU (50/50) IPN show a break elongation 4 times higher than that of the unmodiﬁed PCR39® and PU homopolymers [19].

 The present work is intended to combine PMMA and polycarbonate PCR39® inside IPN architecture.
-In order to address specific issue of organic lass applications, specifications require a transparent final material and a preparation without solvent.
+In order to address specific issue of organic glass applications, specifications require a transparent final material and a preparation without solvent.
 Those IPNs are thus synthesized according an in situ sequential process in which all precursors are mixed together.
 The network formations are investigated by near FTIR spectroscopy.
 The mechanical properties of IPNs are assessed by dynamic mechanical thermal analysis.
 Effects of polymer compositions and crosslinking density on the IPN properties are also studied.
 Moreover, considering the use of these IPNs as organic glass, their behaviors towards UV-visible radiation, abrasion and solvents are discussed.

 2. Experimental Section